palkan/action_policy/docs/graphql.md

 end
 ```

 **NOTE:** we pass the field's name as the `record` to the policy rule.
-We assume that preauthorization rules do not depend on
+We assume that pre-authorization rules do not depend on
 the record itself and pass the field's name for debugging purposes only.

 You can customize the authorization options, e.g. `authorize: {to: :preview?, with: CustomPolicy}`.